codeformuenster/slackin-docker/README.md

 ## Run from Github

-Clone this repo, then put your Slack API key and organization name (the subdomain part in your Slack URL) in the `fig.yml`, then run:
+Clone [this repo](https://github.com/codeformuenster/slackin-docker), then put your Slack API key and organization name (the subdomain part in your Slack URL) in the `docker-compose.yml`, then run:

-`fig up slackin`
+`docker-compose up`

 It will take a minute to build, then you should see output like the following: